analysis-tools-dev/website-next/data/blog/bugprove.md

 No source code is needed for the analysis.
 Instead, PRIS analyzes the binary code directly.
 It uses a combination of static and dynamic analysis to find security issues.
-In a blog post, Bugprove [explains why both static and dynamic analysis are needed](https://bugprove.com/knowledge-hub/binary-analysis-fundamentals/):
+In a blog post, BugProve [explains why both static and dynamic analysis are needed](https://bugprove.com/knowledge-hub/binary-analysis-fundamentals/):

 > Static analysis requires less time and can consider all execution paths in a